-- 1. Use the instructions in Chapter 1 of this manual to set up your Macintosh SE/30. - 2.
-Follow the instructions in Chapter 1 to start the tour disk, Your Apple Tour of the Macintosh SE/30, or go through the tutorial in the Macintosh System Software User's Guide to learn basic Macintosh skills.
-(You may want to use both the tour disk and the tutorial; it's up to you.) - 3.
-See the instructions in the Macintosh System Software User's Guide to prepare your internal hard disk for use and to install system software. - 4.
+- Use the instructions in Chapter 1 of this manual to set up your Macintosh SE. - 2.
+Follow the instructions in Chapter 1 to start the training disk, Your Apple Tour of the Macintosh SE, or go through the tutorial in the Macintosh System Software User's Guide to learn basic Macintosh skills.
+(You may want to use both the training disk and the tutorial; it's up to you.) - 3.
+If your computer includes an internal hard disk, see the instructions in the Macintosh System Software User's Guide to prepare the hard disk for use. - 4.
 If you have other devices to attach to your computer, turn to the manuals that came with those devices for instructions on connecting them correctly. - 5.
-Look through the manuals that came with the application programs you'll be using with your computer.
+Look through the manuals that came with the application programs you'll' be using with your computer.

-Return to this book if you have questions about the Macintosh SE/30 or how to care for it.
+Return to this book if you have questions about the Macintosh SE or how to care for it.
 Refer to the Macintosh System Software User's Guide for information about Macintosh system software or help in troubleshooting any problems you encounter.
 Use the Macintosh Utilities User's Guide when you need instructions for using utility programs.

-For the beginner
+For the experienced user